 A historic hotel in the heart of Omaha

-Magnolia Hotel is located in the middle of downtown Omaha.
-It sits inside the historic Aquila Court, a building erected in 1923 and modeled after Florence, Italy’s Palazzo del Bargello (now an art museum home to works by Michelangelo).
+Omaha’s Magnolia Hotel is located downtown, inside the historic Aquila Court, a building erected in 1923 and modeled after Florence, Italy’s Palazzo del Bargello (now an art museum home to works by Michelangelo).
 The building’s defining feature is an impressive edifice that surrounds a distinct (and wedding friendly) courtyard.
 It has been a recognized landmark on the National Register of Historic Places since 1974.

 The classical exterior belies an interior of contemporary design and amenities.
 The lobby is welcoming with calming blue vaulted ceilings and marble.
 The azure tones bring the temperature down and frame the simple check-in desk where guests can schedule a nightly delivery of milk and homemade cookies.